-Abercrombie & Fitch sells clothes for attractive people, people for whom shopping is the closest thing to pain, because it's the only activity in their lives that doesn't involve having sex with supermodels or driving European muscle cars.
+Abercrombie & Fitch sells clothes for attractive people, people for whom shopping is the closest thing to pain, because it's the only activity in their lives that doesn't involve sex with supermodels or driving European muscle cars.
 To appeal to these people, the store tries to make its image synonymous with attractiveness.
-The easiest way to do this is to ban unattractive people from buying its merchandise.
+Hence its policy to ban unattractive people from buying its merchandise.

 Outside Abercrombie & Fitch's entrance is a poster of Rihanna that says "You must be this hot to enter."
 The poster smells like sex, cologne, and gym lockers, scents that trigger the fight-or-flight response in most unattractive people and make them run away.
 The store has two doorways, one below "Abercrombie" and one below "Fitch."
 The "Abercrombie" doorway is blocked by an invisible death field, because it's the one unattractive people are more likely to go through, because all their lives they've felt like Abercrombie, the uptight straight man to the good-looking, fun-loving Fitch.

 The store's interior is dimly lit and divided into rooms to resemble a house party, so that unattractive people, who have never been to house parties, will become disoriented and lost.
 Wandering the store, stared at by posters of shirtless men a thousand times handsomer than themselves, the unattractive people will eventually commit suicide, or be killed by the lasers that shoot from the men's nipples.
 The lasers are triggered by a sonar system that uses the beat of the dance music on the speakers to echolocate fat or asymmetrical bodies.